-Yorba Cemetery is home to a spirit known as the Pink Lady Ghost who is described as a 17-year-old girl dressed in a pink gown who is usually always crying.
+Yorba Cemetery is home to a spirit known as the Pink Lady Ghost, described as a 17-year-old girl dressed in a pink gown and is usually always crying.
 She has been spotted in the cemetery for many years now and is apparently the spirit of a girl who died under tragic circumstances in a buggy accident on her way to prom sometime around 1910.

-The cemetery dates back to 1834 and although the pink lady is the most well-known spirit, there are others who haunt here too.
+The cemetery dates back to 1834, and although the pink lady is the most well-known spirit, others haunt here too.
 The gates have been closed since 1939, but there are tours available by arrangement for those who would like the opportunity to explore.

-The El Adobe De Capistrano Restaurant is considered to be something of a historical landmark in Orange County and it certainly has a unique history.
+The El Adobe De Capistrano Restaurant is considered a historical landmark in Orange County and certainly has a unique history.
 It is part old jail and courtroom and part 200-year-old residence.
-It has now been transformed into a restaurant which is considered to be one of the most haunted places in Orange County.
+It has now been transformed into a restaurant.

 Other reports from visitors state that they have also seen a spirit known as the White Lady of Rios Street peering in through the windows.

 4. Katie Wheeler Library, Irvine